UnLuckyLust/3DMigoto-Pack-Merger/README.md

 - Genshin Impact
 - Honkai Star Rail
 - Zenless Zone Zero
-(Compatibility depends on the game’s mod loader, not the engine)

 ## Why This Is Needed
 Running multiple active `.ini` mods (for example, different cosmetics for the same character) at the same time can cause: